fourhexagons/music-theory-practice/docs/FULL_RANDOM_A_B_PAIRING_ANALYSIS.md

 ### A/B Pairing Logic in Advanced Mode (No Longer Relevant)
 The `handleAnswerSubmit()` function contained A/B pairing logic that **maintained pedagogical flow** by ensuring accidentals questions followed the pattern: `accCount` → `accNotes` (for keys with accidentals).

-**This complexity has been eliminated** by removing accidental questions from Full Random.
+**This complexity has been eliminated** by removing accidental questions from Naming Triads.

 ### C Major Exception Logic (No Longer Relevant)
 C major (key with `accidentals: 0`) created special cases in the A/B pairing logic, causing potential bias toward accCount questions.

-**This issue has been eliminated** by focusing Full Random on scale and triad questions only.
+**This issue has been eliminated** by focusing Naming Triads on triad questions only.

 ## Testing & Validation

 ### **Next Steps**
-1. **Manual Testing**: Verify Full Random now shows 50/50 distribution of scale/triad questions
+1. **Manual Testing**: Verify Naming Triads now shows only triad questions
-2. **All Key Coverage**: Confirm all 15 keys appear in randomization
-3. **No Accidental Questions**: Verify accCount/accNotes questions no longer appear
-4. **Smooth Functionality**: Ensure no state management issues with simplified system

 ## Documentation Updates Completed